 “Hope and Claire put together a weekend of deep reflection and kindness that enabled me to think through many of the feelings I’ve had for years.
 The opportunity to talk about mother loss with a group of women that really understand was amazing and the support that I continue to feel many weeks after the retreat is wonderful.
 I just wish I had done this sooner!” – Sarah, San Francisco

-Only two more retreats will be held in 2018:
+Two Early Loss retreats will be held in 2019:

-- August 16-19 in Pacific Palisades, California with Hope Edelman and Claire Bidwell Smith
+- May 23-26 in Pacific Palisades, California with Hope Edelman and Elissa Berman (registering now)

-- September 13-16 in Chester, Connecticut with Hope Edelman and Sarah Saffian
+- October 17-20 in Chester, Connecticut with Hope Edelman and Sarah Saffian (opening soon)

 (Please note, both of these retreats are for women who were up to and including age 21 when their mothers died.)
 You can read more about both retreats here.